Drathal/XpFlag/README.md

 Its shows Player Experience at the top of the Screen.
 It can also Sync your Battle.net Friends Experience.

 ## How i can share my Char Experience with XpFlag?
-  * Your friend needs also XpFlag
+  * Your friend needs also XpFlag (best is same version)
   * Your friend should play on the same realmpool
   * Open the Friends Pane
   * If there is a little new (dark round) button unter the online Status then your Friend also have XpFlag installed.